 Continent: South America

 Why?
 The Andes.
 The Amazon.
 Cycling the World’s Most Dangerous Road from the Andes into the Amazon.
 The silver mines of Potosí.
 Isla del Sol in Lake Titicaca. the highest capital in the world: La Paz.
-The salt flats of Salar de Uyuni.
+The largest salt flats in the world: Salar de Uyuni.
 The 4WD trip between Uyuni and the Atacama Desert in Chile.

 Why?
 The Ottoman settlements of Berat and Gjirokastër.
 Illyrian, Greek, and Roman archaeological sites.
 The least European country in Europe (is that why I like it most?
 Europe is a little too developed for my liking).
 Albania was closed to the world during the reign of Enver Hoxha, and tourism is still only in its infancy.

 Georgia: the watchtowers of Ushguli and Mestia, the wine-growing district of Telavi, the Black Sea coast at Batumi, birthplace of Stalin: Gori, Kutaisi and its historic cathedrals, the cave cities of Uplistsikhe and Vardzia

 Slovakia: The High Tatras mountains looming over Poprad, exploring Spiš Castle where they filmed Dragonheart, the romantic Bojnice Castle, the historic city of Trenčín, the under-rated capital Bratislava;

 Why?
 The rock-cut churches of Lalibela.
 The castles of Gondar.
 The Simien Mountains and the Gelada.
 And so many other places whose existence I only learnt of when I entered Ethiopia, and to which I need to return to one day.